On uniformization of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces: Uniformization for certain supermanifolds in the genus-one case

 \section{Uniformization for certain supermanifolds in the genus-one case}

-We note that $\check{H}^1(M_B, TM_B) = \mathbb{C}$ if $M_B$ is a complex torus.
-Thus by Theorem \ref{uniformization-prop} there is, in general, an obstruction to uniformizing an N=2 superconformal or N=1 superanalytic DeWitt supertorus to one with transition functions of the form (\ref{reduced-transition}), i.e., to a $\mathcal{H}_{*>1}(2)$-supermanifold.
-However, we can analyze the moduli space of genus-one N=2 superconformal DeWitt super-Riemann surfaces which have coordinate transition functions that correspond to the trivial cocycle in $\check{H}^1(M_B, TM_B)$.
-In this section, we show that these supertori are classified up to N=2 superconformal equivalence, by holomorphic line bundles over the underlying complex torus, up to holomorphic equivalence, cf. \cite{Manin2}.
+We note that $\check{H}^1(M_B, \mathcal{L}^{-1} \otimes TM_B)$ and $\check{H}^1(M_B, TM_B)$ are both non-trivial if $M_B$ is a complex torus.
+Thus by Theorem \ref{uniformization-prop} there are, in general, obstructions to uniformizing an N=2 superconformal DeWitt supertorus to one with transition functions of the form (\ref{reduced-transition}), i.e., to a $\mathcal{H}_{*>1}(2)$-supermanifold.
+In addition, there are obstructions to further uniformizing an N=2 superconformal $\mathcal{H}_{*>1}(2)$-supertorus to a $\mathcal{C}_{*>1}(2)$-supermanifold.
+However, we can analyze the moduli space of genus-one N=2 superconformal DeWitt super-Riemann surfaces which have coordinate transition functions that correspond to the trivial cocycles in $\check{H}^1(M_B, \mathcal{L}^{-1} \otimes TM_B)$ and $\check{H}^1(M_B, TM_B)$.
+In this section, we show that these supertori are classified up to N=2 superconformal equivalence, by holomorphic line bundles over the underlying complex torus, up to holomorphic equivalence.
+Using the correspondence between N=2 superconformal and N=1 superanalytic super-Riemann surfaces given by Proposition \ref{DRS-prop}, this implies that N=1 superanalytic supertori corresponding to the trivial cocycles are also classified by holomorphic line bundles over the underlying complex torus, up to holomorphic equivalence.